 There are typically two types of opt-in forms: static and active forms.
 A static opt-in form is stationary on your website.
 Static forms are usually placed in high-visibility places like on the homepage or on the sidebar of a blog post.

 Active opt-in forms are things like popups.
 You can trigger a popup to appear after someone is on a page for a certain amount of time.
 You can also trigger a popup if someone is about to leave — this is called an “exit intent” popup.
 While popups are typically more effective, they are also more intrusive and might send the wrong message to your audience.

 Online lead magnets are incentives designed to get people to sign up for an email or SMS list.
 Some lead magnets you can try in your Shopify store are:

 - Sweepstakes or giveaways.
 For example, everyone who signs up for your newsletter or makes a purchase during a specific month might be entered for a prize drawing.

 - Freebies and downloads.
 Offer a downloadable guide for anyone who signs up for your newsletter.
-An example would be a Shopify store that sells cell phone accessories offering a downloadable buying guide to the top 10 smartphone accessories for the year.
+An example would be a Shopify store that sells travel luggage offering a cruise ship packing checklist in exchange for an email address.

 In the next section, we’ll cover some specific tips for nurturing window shoppers into purchasers.